 Previously, we discussed the experience of a large-screen footwall patient TV and considered the user experience of a hand held tablet.
 Here, we will look at placing an interactive patient tv at the bedside.

 An alternative path to improve patient engagement and satisfaction is to mount a smaller smart, touch screen television on an arm to provide full range of motion close to the bedside for the patient.
 This approach successfully bridges the interaction gap created by footwall TVs and it solves some of the issues associated with consumer tablet risks.

 In fact, the opposite is true.
 Mathematically speaking, a 14” screen within arm's reach of the patient is equal to a 90” screen viewing experience across the room.
 The close proximity also encourages patient engagement with the device.
 Such a screen size is undoubtedly impractical to match in a hospital room, but not on a bedside display.

 Another advantage of a good bedside TV is it reduces risks in significant ways.
 The touch screen device is continuously charged so the patients and staff never need to worry about batteries or charging the device.
 The device is securely mounted so it cannot be damaged and deters theft.

-Being able to use touch navigation is an obvious and natural way for patients to adopt and use their patient portal and access a patient view of their Electronic Health Records (EHRs.)
+Being able to use touch navigation is a natural way for patients to adopt and use their patient portal and access their Electronic Health Records (EHRs.)
 This can give the patient a sense of personal ownership with their device and with access to their healthcare information it provides a sense of control and creates patients who become actively involved in their care.